Mohit-Rajak/Analog-Clock/README.md

 setInterval() is used to update the time every second, making the clock interactive.

 Demo:
-You can see a live demo of this Analog Clock in action by visiting the following link (analog-clock-rho-sooty.vercel.app ).
+You can see a live demo of this Analog Clock in action by visiting the following link https://analog-clock-rho-sooty.vercel.app

 ## Customization: